-As per the report published by global management consulting firm Mckinsey & co., India's manufacturing sector could reach up to the height of US\$ 1 trillion by 2025.
-This shows that there is a huge potential for this sector to account for 25-30 per cent of the country's GDP, creating around 90 million domestic jobs, by 2025.
-Also, in the recent past, many international investors have shown interest in Indian market and thus have decided to invest in India due to the availability of ample manpower & low cost of setting up of plants.
+As per the report published by global management consulting firm Mckinsey & co., India's manufacturing sector could reach up to the height of This shows that there is a huge potential for this Also, in the recent past, many international investors have shown interest in Indian market and thus have decided to invest in India due to the availability of ample manpower & low cost of setting up of plants.
 For an instance, Toshiba Group has already decided to make India a hub for its lighting business by way of export, manufacturing & designing work, along with multiplying the local headcount to design lights for planned smart cities airports, stadiums, highways, warehouses and factories, confirmed by Mr Yoichi Lbi, President & CEO, Toshiba Lighting & Technology Corporation.
-Referenced to the PMI data issued by HSBC India Manufacturing, business conditions of manufacturing sector of India continued to improve at a swift rate in October 2014, fuelled by accelerated growth of output and new orders.
-Report issued by Tata Strategic Management group concerning Chemical industry of India, it contributes 15 percent of the total manufacturing GDP.
-It covers approximately 3 percent of the global chemical market, having around 80000 chemicals, occupying approximately US\$ 118 billion of domestic market size, making it very crucial for the economic development of India.
+Referenced to the PMI data issued by HSBC India Manufacturing, business conditions of manufacturing sector of India continued to improve at a swift rate in October 2014, concerning Chemical industry of India, it contributes 15 percent of the total manufacturing GDP.
+It covers approximately 3 percent having around 80000 chemicals, occupying approximately US\$ 118 billion of domestic market size, .
 Considering the electronic market, the production of electronic goods is anticipated to touch 104 billion by the year 2020, and the growth of country's total production of electronics market is expected up to US\$ 400 billion by 2020.
 All this data shows that there is huge potential to grow in Indian manufacturing market.
 The need is just to execute a planned strategy and put right action in place.
 Where the scope persist for 'Make in India' India has a wide scope for manufacturing industry.
 Any entrepreneur who wants to invest their money in a project, his prioritized requirement is that, the venture must be fruitful in every aspect.
 As India has plentiful of resources, raw material and of course cost effective labour, it can be a lucrative investment target for any wise investor or entrepreneur.
 With a movement like "Make in India", government has aimed to attract many international investors as well as domestic players.
 What we need to do, is to provide them hassle free ground to play in the respective field.
-We also need to make choices about which manufacturing sector would be more prominent towards sustainable & inclusive growth 25 years down the line.
+EFFECT OF 'MAKE IN INDIA' ON INDIAN MANUFACTURING WORLD We also need to make choices about which manufacturing sector would be more prominent towards sustainable & inclusive growth 25 years down the line.
 We need to find & work out the best ways through which growth can be stimulated & sustained.
 Improving the physical infrastructure for manufacturing must be an essential element of the strategy.
 Here too policymakers must make choices.
 Should we have more rails and trains than roads and commercial vehicles for transportation of goods?
 Should the focus of urban infrastructure be on public rather than personal transportation, and if so what modes?
 Similarly in power generation, which technologies should be promoted with a view to environmental sustainability?
 Such choices will, in turn, determine the manufacturing industries requirement for building the infrastructure.